anika-sharma/ryoko/README.md

 A Chrome extension for adding markers to the locations a user has traveled to using Google Maps.

 ## Getting Started
+Retrieve your API KEY from google <br />
-Clone or download the repository
+Clone or download the repository <br />
+Go to popup.html <br />
-Replace the API_KEY within the script tag, in popup.html with your own API KEY
+Replace the API_KEY within the script tag

 ## Instructions
 Go to Extensions within your chrome browser <br />